raspberrypilearning/rpi-python-line-following/en/step_2.md

-## Preparing the connectors
+## Prepare the connectors

 Your first step will be to connect your line sensors to your buggy.
-Normally the line sensors used in this project need to be connected to 3.3V, but because you're going to use 2 sensors running off the same power pin, they'll both be connected to a 5V pin.
+Normally, the type of line sensor used in this project needs to be connected to a **3V3** pin, but you're going to run two sensors via the same power pin, so you'll attach both of them to a **5V** pin.

+First, you're going to prepare your leads!

 --- task---
-- Take 3 of your female to female jumper leads, remove an connector from each end and then strip the plastic sheath to reveal about a centimeter of the multi-core wire beneath.
+- Take three of your female-to-female jumper leads, remove a connector from each end, and then strip the plastic sheath to reveal about a centimeter of the multi-core wire beneath.
 ![stripped](images/stripped.jpg)
 --- /task ---

 --- task ---
-- Take three of the jumper leads, and twist the multi-core wires of each together.
-Then use a soldering iron to bond the wires.
+- Take the three jumper leads and twist their multi-core wires together.
+Then use a soldering iron to bond the leads.
 ![solder](images/solder.gif)
 --- /task ---

 --- task ---
-Cover the join of the wires with a small amount of insulating tape.
+Cover the join of the leads with a small amount of insulating tape.
 ![soldered](images/soldered.jpg)
 --- /task ---

 --- task ---
-Repeat the entire process with another 3 female-female jumper leads
+Repeat the entire process with another three female-to-female jumper leads.
 --- /task ---